akhil27051999/My-DevOps-Notes/AWS/Cloud-Introduction.md

 Helps us design and operate reliable, secure, efficient, and cost-effective systems:

-1. **⚙️ Operational Excellence** – Run and monitor systems to deliver business value and improve continuously
+1. **Operational Excellence** – Run and monitor systems to deliver business value and improve continuously
-2. **🔐 Security** – Protect information and systems with risk mitigation strategies
+2. **Security** – Protect information and systems with risk mitigation strategies
-3. **🔁 Reliability** – Recover from failures and scale with demand
+3. **Reliability** – Recover from failures and scale with demand
-4. **⚡ Performance Efficiency** – Use computing resources efficiently as demand evolves
+4. **Performance Efficiency** – Use computing resources efficiently as demand evolves
-5. **💸 Cost Optimization** – Deliver value at the lowest cost
+5. **Cost Optimization** – Deliver value at the lowest cost
-6. **🌱 Sustainability** – Reduce energy consumption and improve resource efficiency
+6. **Sustainability** – Reduce energy consumption and improve resource efficiency

 ## ☁️ Benefits of the AWS Cloud